The Italian Dolomites Photography Workshop

 cost is |

-includes all food, lodging, cable car and park fees
+includes breakfast and dinner, lodging, cable car and park fees

 |All food, lodging, cable-cars, ski-lifts, park entrance fees for 6 days and 7 nights is

 Please note; For lodging, there is NO single supplement!
 Each student will have his or her own private room.
 If two students traveling together wish to share a room, take $200 off the price of the workshop each.
 Please let me know if this is the case when you sign up.

 We will be staying at the Hotel Laverado at Lake Misurina (elev.
 5,750 ft) for the first five nights, then to Rifugio Lagazuoi (elev.
 9,030, well above the tree line) at Falzarego Pass for two nights.

 is where we will be staying the first five nights

 Hotel Laverado at Lake Misurina for the first five nights

 Lake Misurina is just across the street.